daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-06-15-Hawaii-2023-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 All corals were babysat the rest of the day with mixing and cleaning if needed every hour.
 Cultures were stable.

+Embryos were cared for every hour for the day and night.

+At 2000, Ariana noticed that Ford's non-bleached mixed cultures were looking dirty.
+Ariana cleaned these with kim wipes and they looked good after cleaning.
+They will be babysat tonight too by CRL staff.

 ## Environmental measurements

 Morning environmental measurements: